-The Board of Directors has determined that the Company is a "controlled company" as that term is defined by Nasdaq since the Yeager family, pursuant to their ownership of all Class B Common Stock, control 57.6% of the voting power of the Company.
+The Board of Directors has determined that the Company is a "controlled company" as that term is defined by Nasdaq since the Yeager family, pursuant to their ownership of all Class B Common Stock, control 57% of the voting power of the Company as of February 28, 2006.
 Pursuant to the Yeager Family Stockholder Agreement, the Yeager family members have agreed to vote all of their shares of Class B Common Stock in accordance with the vote of the holders of a majority of such shares.